QuePast/bruhwalker/README.md

 **FPS boost**
 - Dynamically changes user settings (drawings + tick) when low FPS detected.
 So instead of dropping performance in big teamfight we just decrease quality of drawings

+**AimbotAIO**
+- Prediction wrapper for all league of legends spells.
+Quickcast must be activated or it wont work.

 **Namechanger**
 - Changes your ingame name